-Our debut album uploaded and laying in wait... dropping May 21st baby!!!
+Our debut album uploaded and released EVERYWHERE!!!
 It's been a long road to getting this thing done.
-You can find our album pretty much everywhere.
-Pre-orders are always appreciated.
 We're posting new videos up to our social media sites that talk a lot about songs and give short samples.
 Can't wait for this thing to come out and we start booking shows!!!

 New t-shirts are in.
 I'm opening up this website's merch store soon so y'all can snag one AND some past Blood Corps merch as well. ^_^

 - (A to Z) -